jinjiaKarl/CS-E4160/openvpn/README.md

 tcpdump -i enp0s8
 ```

 If you comment out the cipher command in the OpenVPN server or client configuration file, the VPN traffic will be encrypted using the default cipher specified by OpenVPN (which is AES-256-GCM as of version 2.4).
 However, even if you use a cipher that does not provide encryption, such as "none", you still won't be able to read the messages sent in plain text.

-Note that v2.4 client/server will automatically negotiate AES-256-GCM in TLS mode.
-If we set cipher as none, it will still negotiate AES-256-GCM.
+It will still negotiate AES-256-GCM.
 If we disable negotiate `ncp-disable`, using `tcpdump -i enp0s9 -s 0 -w - ` can see the content.

-This is because OpenVPN uses a tunneling protocol to encapsulate the VPN traffic and send it over the internet.
-The traffic is not sent in plain text, but is encrypted and encapsulated within the tunnel.
-The tunneling protocol itself provides some level of security, even if the traffic within the tunnel is not encrypted.

 5.4 Enable ciphering.
 Is there a way to capture and read the messages sent in 5.2 on GW despite the encryption?
 Where is the message encrypted and where is it not?

 Enabling ciphering in OpenVPN will encrypt the traffic between the client and the server, making it much harder to intercept and read the messages being sent.
 If you capture the encrypted traffic using a packet capture tool like tcpdump or Wireshark, you will not be able to read the messages sent in plain text without the encryption key.

-Yes.
-Only in `bro` and `enp0s8` . `tcpdump -i br0 -s 0 -w -` and `tcpdump -i enp0s8 -s 0 -w -`
+But, only in `br0` and `enp0s8`, we can see the decrypted message. `tcpdump -i br0 -s 0 -w -` and `tcpdump -i enp0s8 -s 0 -w -`.
+Or you have the encryption key, the messages can be decrypted and read between the client and openserver.

 The message is encrypted in the OpenVPN tunnel between the client and the server.
 The message is not encrypted on the client or server itself before it enters the tunnel, nor is it encrypted on the server after it leaves the tunnel.
-However, the OpenVPN tunnel provides end-to-end encryption between the client and server, which means that the message cannot be intercepted and read by anyone who does not have the encryption key.

-To read the messages sent in 5.2 on the GW despite the encryption, you would need to have the encryption key that was used to encrypt the traffic.
-Without the encryption key, the messages cannot be decrypted and read.

 5.5 Traceroute RW from SS and vice versa.
 Explain the result.